Pelargonium species A-C are found on this wiki page

-Pelargonium barklyi is native to the northwestern Cape of South Africa.
+Pelargonium barklyi Scott-Elliot is native to the northwestern Cape of South Africa.
 It grows from a large tuber and produces large heart shaped leaves with purple zones during the winter months.
 The leaves are very hairy.
 These are followed by cream flowers held aloft on long petioles which appear at the end of the winter and in early spring.
 Photographs below were taken in Namaqualand in September 2006 by Bob Rutemoeller and Mary Sue Ittner.
 The leaves were protected below a shrub.
 And the flowers twined through the leaves and branches of the shrub.

 Photos below by Mary Sue Ittner show plants grown from seed.
-First the pot full of leaves emerging in winter, then a close-up of the flowers blooming in spring, and finally the tubers on a 1 cm. grid.
+First the pot full of leaves emerging in winter, then a close-up of the flowers blooming in spring, and finally the tubers on a 1 cm grid.

-Pelargonium bubonifolium A tuberous plant from the North West Cape and Southern Namaqualand.
+Pelargonium bubonifolium Pers. is a tuberous plant from the North West Cape and Southern Namaqualand.
 It grows in semi-desert, stony places in clay.
 Flowers are white to pale pink and the upper two have red markings.
 Flowering is from August to October, making it one of the earliest in its Section.
 The name refers to it having foliage similar to the genus Bubon, a synonym of Athamanta L., which are carrot like plants in the Apiaceae.
 (Section Hoarea, Auritum Group).
 The plant is illustrated in Pelargoniums of South Africa No. 3, on page 103, as P. namaquense.
 Photos David Victor.